 Other Legislation Considered Outcome and Consideration Officer The Sulphur Content of Liquid Controls the maximum content of sulphur in fuels.
-No conflicts have 2000 (as amended) Waste Management Licensing Regulations 1994 (as amended) (WML) Environmental Protection Act All of these regulations were considered when determining BAT and regulatory compliance for the Installation regarding waste receipt / acceptance, generation, handling, storage and disposal.
-In addition the Waste (Scotland) Regulations 2012 considered with receipt to the Section Coverse of the Sec (Sect.34 - waste management) Waste (Scotland) Regulations rates etc.) 2012 (as amended) No conflicts have been found in determining the application and preparing the Permit.
-The Water Environment (Controlled Activities) Employed when considering most appropriate control regimes and associated ELVs for water discharges from site as well as in relation to the control and mitigation from a loss of containment
+No conflicts have GS Fuels (Scotland) Regulations 2000 (as amended) been found in determining the application and preparing the Permit.
+Waste Management Licensing Regulations 1994 (as amended) (WML) Environmental Protection Act 1990 (as amended) (Sect.34 - waste management) Waste (Scotland) Regulations All of these regulations were considered when determining BAT and regulatory compliance for the Installation regarding waste receipt / acceptance, generation, handling, storage and disposal.
+In addition the Waste (Scotland) Regulations 2012 considered with respect to the Scottish Government's Zero Waste Plan (recycling rates etc.) GS 2012 (as amended) No conflicts have been found in determining the application and preparing the Permit.
+The Water Environment (Controlled Activities) Employed when considering most appropriate control regimes and associated ELVs for water discharges from site as well as in relation to the control and mitigation from a loss of containment GS

 Part A Permit Application or Variation Dec.
 Doc (Pt.
-2) Form: IED-DD-02 V 1 Page no: 67 of 173 --- ----------------- ----- --------------------
+2) Form: IED-DD-02 V 1 Page no: 64 of 170 --- ----------------- ----- --------------------

 (Scotland) Regulations 2005 event.
 No conflicts have been found in determining the application (as amended) and preparing the Permit.
-Health and Safety at Work Act 1974 (as amended) SEPA should ensure that the two regimes do not impose conflicting obligations in relation to the same issue.
+Health and Safety at Work Act SEPA should ensure that the two regimes do not impose conflicting GS 1974 (as amended) obligations in relation to the same issue.
 This is of particular relevance when considering conditions within Part A permits in relation to the prevention and/or limitation of accidents and it should be borne in mind that only accidents with an environmental consequence should be considered during a determination.
 It is a requirement of the PPC Regulations that no condition can be placed within a permit if its sole purpose is to secure the health and persons at work.
 No conflicts have been found in determining the application and preparing the Permit.